BenRogersWPG/WebSearch/README.md

 - ~~Take new setting that keeps the search bar to persist even when losing focus out of beta~~
 - ~~Convert search engine settings to an array, allowing multiple search engines to be used~~
 - ~~Enable extension to run on all UI elements (currently only works on Text Editor UI)~~
+- ~~Review when clauses in package.json as upcoming changes were noted in VS Code v1.76~~
 - ~~Try making the new `WebSearch.webSearch` command the default key command on Linux~~
 - ~~Use only one search engine (no submenu) if only one search engine is in settings~~
 - ~~Add a submenu to the function and allow multiple websites to be searched from~~